aboutdotme/contextualizer/README.md

 ```

 Errors returned from the first 2 endpoints look exactly the same in the logs and
-don't contain any troubleshooting context.
+don't contain any context that can be helpful for troubleshooting.
 ```javascript
 Error: worst database ever
     at /Users/nigel/about.me/contextualizer/script.js:10:18
     at process._tickCallback (node.js:355:11)
 ```
-The errors returned from /GoodLog/web/save have the endpoint in the stack trace
+The errors returned from `/GoodLog/web/save` have the endpoint in the stack trace
 ```
 VError: [error wrapper]: worst database ever
     at /Users/nigel/about.me/contextualizer/script.js:41:34
     at /Users/nigel/about.me/contextualizer/script.js:10:9
     at process._tickCallback (node.js:355:11)
 ```
-And the errors from /GoodLog/api/save take it a step further and have a custom
+And the errors from `/GoodLog/api/save` take it a step further and have a custom
 error message prepended to the passed error message
 ```
 VError: error saving from API in good log router: worst database ever